 St. Louis Medication Disposal

-So this problem can be solved by throwing unused and expired medications in the trash, right?
-Wrong.
+It may seem harmless to have old medication tucked away in a cabinet or drawer.
+The majority of abused prescription drugs are obtained from friends and family and often come from home medicine cabinets.
+The problem can’t be solved by throwing medications in the trash.
 Changing the location of these sometimes toxic medications does not change their accessibility.
-In fact, for those looking to abuse medications or for curious children and pets, the trash can may be an ideal, unmonitored location.
-OK, then people can simply flush them down the toilet, right?
-Not unless you want medications to show up in your water supply and the environment.
-So how do we dispose of unused and expired medications?
+In fact, for those looking to abuse medications or for curious children and pets, the trash can be an ideal, unmonitored location.
+Flushing the medication down the toilet is also an issue because the water company does not screen for the medicine’s active ingredients meaning they can show up again in the water supply and the environment.

 Learn more about how to dispose of medications safely by exploring our web resources below.
 Questions?
 E-mail email@example.com.